EvitaBo/Portfolio-Project/README.md

 # Portfolio-Project
-My Udacity Nanodegree Portfolio Project
+My Udacity Nanodegree Portfolio Project.
-This project is solely built with HTML and CSS
+This project is solely built with HTML and CSS.
 All pictures are downloaded from Pixabay.com